 The Tritons have won seven region titles and took home the NWAC championship in 1980.
-Additionally, Edmonds CC has five NWAC top four finishes, the most recent in 2018 (3rd).
+Additionally, Edmonds CC has six NWAC top four finishes, the most recent in 2019 (2nd).
 Softball's home yard, Triton Field, is an on-campus turf facility that is arguably the best in the NWAC.

 Aholelei accepts award at SnoCo Sports HOF

 Former Triton softball star Seli Aholelei (Honolulu, Hawaii) accepted her award as the Snohomish County Sports Commission Female Collegiate Athlete of the Year on September 19 at the Angel of the Winds Arena in Everett, Wash.
 Aholelei, who is now a junior at Western Washington University, rewrote the record books as a Triton softball player the past two years.
 She finished her Triton career as one of the most decorated in Triton Athletics history.
 Aholelei is now the program leader in home runs (34), hits (147), runs batted in (130), runs scored (139), batting average (.510), pitching wins (43), strikeouts (334), and no hitters (4).

 Edmonds softball tied the school record for wins (35) in 2017, and topped that in Seli's sophomore year with 42, capturing the school's first North Region crown since 2004.
 She was a NFCA NWAC All-American both years at Edmonds, and was the 2018 NWAC North Region Pitcher of the Week.